 Meanwhile, and as a public service, The Global SoS Network is listing some published remedies, and related information readily accessible in the Internet that could be capable of stopping the spread of the virus altogether.
 The list is not medical advice; it is a CASoS Engineering solution as applied to a global pandemic.

 The suggestion that The Global SoS Network makes is that the WHO adds a 6th step to its procedure to eliminating out this and other virus-borne diseases:

 Step 6.
 Symptoms.
 Have the symptoms?
+Use curcumin or curry as an abundant spice.
 Eat a pineapple a day.
 If and when you realize you are infected do not just stay home and do nothing.
 Standard procedure is to wait for the disease to run its course, and then go to hospital care if you get too ill.

 Eat the fruit or drink the juice (with all of the fiber) of perhaps ½ to a pineapple a day for around a week.
 A study linked below proposes bromelain, a proteolytic or protein-digesting enzyme from the pineapple fruit as an antiviral agent that digests and degrades the virus envelope, which usually has structures made up of proteins and/or lipids, making the virus lose its capacity to reproduce.

 Logically, this also makes it easier for the immune system to destroy a weakened virus, which hopefully also has a degraded mechanism with which to enter and infect new cells.
 The study applying to virus-borne diseases was made on HIV, HCV and HPV-type viruses.
 And although you should be aware that this is not medical advice, you can make an informed decision by looking up the study, with a link at the bottom of this page, that recommends bromaline for virus-borne diseases.